Blog/Ultimate Guide to French Press Coffee for Businesses/French Press Coffee Setup for Offices: A Complete Guide 2026

 • Double-walled insulation (keeps coffee hot longer)

-• Carafe with a metal plunger (less breakage)
+• Carafe with a metal plunger (less breakage than glass)

 For commercial recommendations, see our Best French Press Coffee Makers for Commercial Use.